 There is also the potential for power savings, as OLED requires power to illuminate only the pixels it requires.
 TFT LCD typically requires all of the LEDs in the backlight to be on, regardless of the type of image being shown.

 While great, OLED panels have their own issues, such as the relatively high cost of production due to a need for clean environments devoid of dust and water.
 Each is easily capable of contaminating the display, ruining it partially useless.

 The use of the technology isn't necessarily limited to tablets and smartphones.
-There have been rumors over the years claiming Apple was going to add OLED to its MacBook Pro line, though so far, that has yet to happen.
+There have been rumors over the years claiming Apple was going to add OLED to its MacBook Pro line, with the latest rumors pointing to an OLED MacBook arriving in 2027.